 How can I contact the Health Office at my Elementary School?

-*Any medical/doctor's notes, forms, and/or medical results: you may send them to the Health Assistant, Ms. Rein at email@example.com .
+*Any medical notes, forms, and/or medical results: you may also send to firstname.lastname@example.org

 If your student becomes sick or injured at school, they will be sent to our health office.
 Our school personnel will evaluate them to determine if they should remain in school.
 (California Code of Regulations, Title 17, Public Health 2526).